1-Sartaj-1/SQL-Youtube-Analytics-Project/README.md

 ORDER BY video_count DESC;
 ```
 ![Alt text](category_res.png)

+The result highlight 'Music' and 'People & Blogs' as the most frequent categories in this trending dataset.

 Now, we can see statistics such as top five videos with maximum number of likes, dislikes and views:
 ```sql